PSEO Admissions Overview

 Y.E.A.H Academy in Roseville, MN offers North Central approved PSEO courses

-WEST Academy in St. Michael, MN offers North Central approved PSEO courses
+WEST Academy in Maple Grove, MN and St. Michael, MN offers North Central approved PSEO courses

-North Central University is proud to partner with WEST Academy to serve PSEO students by expanding our program to include a new satellite location in St. Michael, MN.
+North Central University is proud to partner with WEST Academy to serve PSEO students by expanding our program to include satellite locations in Maple Grove, MN and St. Michael, MN.
 Students interested in WEST must meet the admissions requirements for North Central's PSEO program, as well as the requirements for entrance into the WEST Academy.
-Once accepted into WEST, students will have the unique opportunity to take North Central PSEO courses at the St. Michael location.
-For information about this program, please contact Beth Harshbarger, PSEO Admissions Counselor at North Central University; or Julie Monseth, Registrar of the WEST Academy.
+Once accepted into WEST, students will have the unique opportunity to take North Central PSEO courses at both the Maple Grove and St. Michael location.
+For information about this program, please contact Chanyce Heindel, PSEO Admissions Counselor at North Central University; or Robin Fraser, Director of WEST Academy (firstname.lastname@example.org) (763.227.6700).
+Also, visit www.westclasses.com for more information.

 Current Student Information

-Contact Stephanie for: Advising, information about Orientation, and any questions pertaining to being a PSEO student.
+Contact Leslie for: Advising, information about Orientation, and any questions pertaining to being a PSEO student.

 Transcripts sent to the student's High School